Aberdeenshire Canal: History

 The canal was originally conceived as part of a bigger scheme to link Aberdeen to Monymusk, via Inverurie, with a branch from Inverurie along the course of the Ury Glen to Insch.
 Captain George Taylor conducted a survey, which confirmed that the plan was feasible, in 1793, but by the time a subscription list was started, the plans had been truncated, with just the section from Aberdeen to Inverurie remaining.
 Advertisements appeared in the local press, listing the benefits of the enterprise, which included increasing the value of certain stone quarries and land.
 By 1795, some £11,000 had been pledged, and a general meeting was held, at which the subscribers decided that work would commence as soon at subscriptions reached £14,000.
 Notices were placed in the press, encouraging those wanted to see the canal completed to come forward and pledge their support.
-An Act of Parliament was obtained on 26 April 1796, which created The Company of Proprietors of the Aberdeenshire Canal Navigation, and authorised them to raise £20,000 in £50 shares.
+An act of Parliament, the Aberdeenshire Canal Act 1796 (36 Geo.
+3. c.
+68) was obtained on 26 April 1796, which created The Company of Proprietors of the Aberdeenshire Canal Navigation, and authorised them to raise £20,000 in £50 shares.
 No person was permitted to have less than one share or more than 40.
 If required, they could raise an additional £10,000 either by issuing more shares, or by mortgaging the tolls which would be collected.

 John Rennie was engaged as the consulting engineer, with Thomas Fletcher as resident engineer.
-Contractors were shown the line of the canal in March 1797, and the Parliamentary Commissioners held meetings to resolve issues between the land owners and the proprietors of the canal.
+Contractors were shown the line of the canal in March 1797, and the parliamentary commissioners held meetings to resolve issues between the land owners and the proprietors of the canal.
 The start of the work was delayed by Rennie's suggestion that the size of the channel should be increased.
 Meanwhile, land was being advertised in Inverurie, on the assumption that construction of the canal would result in factories and other public works being built.
 By 1798, the company was advertising for masons to build three locks, and for contractors to cut and puddle some 7 mi of the canal bed.
 Plans for a turnpike road from Inverurie to Aberdeen were passed in 1799, and there was some opposition to the canal construction.
 A reward of £5 was offered to anyone supplying information which led to the conviction of those who were throwing stones and rubbish into the cut, and generally damaging the works and boats.
 Offenders were warned that if caught, they could face transportation for 7 years.